all-of-us/raw-data-repository/rest-api/tools/README.md

 ## Scripts to run directly

+### connect_to_database.sh

+Starts the Cloud SQL proxy and runs mysql so that you can issue SQL commands directly against a Cloud SQL instance.

 ### generate-schema.sh

 Generates an Alembic schema migration in alembic/versions after altering the SQLAlchemy schema in model/.

+### import_codebook.sh

+Imports a codebook into the database.

 ### install_config.sh